 The National Telecommunications and Information Administration (NTIA) has convened a series of multistakeholder efforts as a way to increase privacy protections based upon the Administration's framework for consumer information privacy.
 On February 15, 2015, President Obama issued a Presidential Memorandum instructing NTIA to convene such a process to develop and communicate best practices for privacy, accountability, and transparency issues regarding commercial and private UAS use in the National Airspace System.
 These Voluntary Best Practices are the result of that multi-stakeholder engagement process.

-go beyond existing law and they do not-and are not meant to-create a legal standard of care by which the activities of any particular UAS operator should be judged.
-These Best Practices are also not intended to serve as a template for future statutory or regulatory obligations, in part because doing so would make these standards mandatory (not voluntary) and could therefore raise First Amendment concerns.
+Best Practices are also not intended to serve as a template for future statutory or regulatory obligations, in part because doing so would make these standards mandatory (not voluntary) and could therefore raise First Amendment concerns.

 II.
 APPLICABILITY